akamai/cl-http2-protocol/README.md

   efficient manner due to reading variable-sized binary sequences, SB-BSD-SOCKETS on SBCL which is more efficient).

-* The code in the ruby_examples folder is contained in example.lisp in the form of functions, and again there is quite a bit more prologue in this file in the form of networking code abstractions.
+* The code in the example folder is contained in example.lisp in the form of functions.

 * The Ruby code uses arrays and hashes which in the CL code are variously ported as alists, plists, and hashes depending on the specifics of access required.